 The Duomo is not just a magnificent cathedral that parents like to visit.
 Teenagers will probably like to take selfies in front of it.
 For younger kids, the Duomo can become an adventurous place – take them to the roof by lifts and stairs and have the catching view of Milan.

-You can also visit Aquatica Waterpark, a half-hour drive from the Milan centre.
-Take your children under a metre tall for free and enjoy different thrilling slides, a lagoon and kid’s park.
+You can also visit Aquatica Waterpark, a half-hour drive from the Milan center.
+Take your children under a meter tall for free and enjoy different thrilling slides, a lagoon, and kid’s park.
 Although not very large, the park is fun for the whole family.

 People think children are bored at museums.
 No, if it is Milan Natural History Museum, with T-Rex skeleton and other true size dinosaur fossils models and life-size dioramas with diverse animals in their habitats from all around the world.